-Yes [ ]
+Yes []

-13. If, for any reason, any of the following variables have not been coded in accordance with the 2006-07 Guidelines standard please indicate which variable (s) and what alternative coding method has been used.
+13. If, for any reason, any of the following variables have not been coded in accordance with the 2007-08 Guidelines standard please indicate which variable (s) and what alternative coding method has been used.

-- Preferred language
+Preferred language

-- Client type
+• Client type

-- Source of referral to alcohol and other drug treatment service
+Source of referral to alcohol and other drug treatment service

-- Reason for cessation
+• Reason for cessation

-- Method of use
+• Method of use

-- Injecting drug use
+Injecting drug use

-- Principal drug of concern
+Principal drug of concern

-- Main treatment type
+Main treatment type

-- 14. As Other drug of concern is a multiple response variable, it is important that you indicate the maximum number of responses possible for each client.
+14. As Other drug of concern is a multiple response variable, it is important that you indicate the maximum number of responses possible for each client.
 That is, how many other drugs can be recorded for each client (e.g. 1-5 or more than 5?)?
 If a CSV file has been sent, you must indicate the number of commas (positions) that have been allocated for this variable on each unit record.
-Note: code 0003 (no Other drug of concern) should only be used for the first Other drug of concern.

-- 15. As Other treatment type for alcohol and other drugs is a multiple response variable, it is important that you indicate the maximum number of responses possible for each client.
+15. As Other treatment type for alcohol and other drugs is a multiple response variable, it is important that you indicate the maximum number of responses possible for each client.
 That is, how many other treatment types can be recorded for each client (e.g. 1-4, more than 4?) and how many have been reported to AIHW (if number different to number recorded)?
 If a CSV file has been sent, you must indicate the number of commas (positions) that have been allocated for this variable on each unit record.

-- 16. Does a change in the Treatment delivery setting act as a trigger for a new treatment episode?
+16. Does a change in the Treatment delivery setting act as a trigger for a new treatment episode?

-- 17. Does a change in the Principal drug of concern act as a trigger for a new treatment episode?
+Does a change in the Principal drug of concern act as a trigger for a new treatment episode?

-- 18. Does a change in the Main treatment type act as a trigger for a new treatment episode?
+Does a change in the Main treatment type act as a trigger for a new treatment episode?